Note: This post applies to guesthouses operating in the U.S.

 If your state has a sales tax, you will want to look into your state’s sales tax exemption policy, but I’m guessing most, if not all, states have this same policy.

-And just to clarify, even though you have a tax exemption on file with a vendor doesn’t mean that you don’t pay sales tax for all of your items purchased, only those that qualify.
+Be aware that having a tax exemption on file with a vendor does not mean that you don’t pay sales tax for all of your items purchased, only those that qualify.
 So you’ll need to pay for your tax exempt items separately from your taxable items.

 See you next month!